rivt-info/rivtinfo.github.io/docs/_sources/rivt.md.txt

 (wp)        writes markdown and PDF document
 </pre>

+The first line of each function is a label followed by section parameters.
+Each function defines a new section with the label as the title.
+The labels may be converted into editing references that do not start a new section by prepending a double hyphen.

+File format conventions follow the Python formatter pep8, and linter ruff.
+Method names start in column one.
+All other lines must be indented 4 spaces to facilitate section folding, bookmarks and legibility.
+The first line of each rivt function defines the section title and parameters.

 ## rivt syntax

 rivt syntax includes arbitrary unicode text including rivt commands and tags.
 A